greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/dml.html.md

 Using `UPDATE` in Greenplum Database has the following restrictions:

--   While GPORCA supports updates to Greenplum distribution key columns, the Postgres Planner does not.
+-   While GPORCA supports updates to Greenplum distribution key columns, the Postgres-based planner does not.
 -   If mirrors are enabled, you cannot use `STABLE` or `VOLATILE` functions in an `UPDATE` statement.
 -   Greenplum Database partitioning columns cannot be updated.